Things to do at Emerald Lake Park

 Changes to barbecue availability due to Puffing Billy Lakeside Visitor Centre works

-- The barbecues at the Messmate shelter are no longer available for use.
+- The barbecues at the Messmate and Lion's Den shelters are no longer available for use.
 They will be replaced in another area of the park.

 Emerald Lake Park cafe

 It has indoor and outdoor seating and reservations can be made.

 Call the cafe on 5968 5113 for more information.

 Emerald Lake Model Railway is the largest model railway in the Southern Hemisphere.
 For more information go to the Model Railway website

 Lakeside Paddleboats can be hired at Emerald Lake Park on Lake Treganowan opposite the wading pool.
 Visit the Lakeside Paddleboats website for opening hours.